rorymcgrath/pico/README.md

 * Pico is a Remote Procedure Call (RPC) library for Python without any of the hassle usually associated with RPC.
 Literally add one line of code (``import pico``) to your Python module to turn it into a web service that is accessible through the Javascript (and Python) Pico client libararies.

-## So I have an Ubuntu ec2 Server.
+## So I have an Amazon EC2 Server.
 How do I install pico.
-For this we are going to install pico to run with gevent. gevent (https://github.com/surfly/gevent) is a concurrency library for python that includes a wsgi server.
+For this we are going to install pico to run with gevent (https://github.com/surfly/gevent).
+This is a concurrency library for python that includes a wsgi server.
 It's more efficient than apache mod_wsgi in many ways.

-Firstly lets ssh into your machine and install greenlet
+Firstly lets ssh into your machine.
+We now need to install some dependencies.
+Lets start by installing greenlet.

 `sudo easy_install greenlet`